openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

     ...
 }
 ~~~
 - Identify the _request_ method.
 This method is the one which is called when a subject try to authenticate.
-Its role is to check the _Authentication Information_ (given as parameter of the method) and return a _Proof of Identity_. it should be annotated with `@RequestMethod(<patternID>)`.
+Its role is to check the _Authentication Information_ (given as parameter of the method) and return a _Proof of Identity_. it should be annotated with `@RequestMethod(patternID = <patternID>)`.
 The parameter of this method should also be annotated with the annotation of the associated _Authentication Information_ getters.
 You could, for instance, have the following code:
 ~~~java
 @ModelEntity
 @Authenticator(patternID = "Authenticator pattern 1")